 In the lower Mekong region, estimates of required investments vary greatly.
 The Asian Development Bank (ADB) estimates that the required investment level, for different regions of Asia, should be between 4.5 to 8.2 percent of GDP, and 5.2 to 9.1 percent if adjusted for the effects of climate change.
 The estimates for Southeast Asia for the base and climate-adjusted scenarios are 5.0 and 5.7 percent of GDP respectively.

 For more than five decades, Japan has been Thailand’s largest source of total foreign direct investment (FDI).
 FDI from Japan reached USD 2.49 billion in 2019, a third of total FDI in Thailand.
 In 2018, Japan was also the largest bilateral donor of Official Development Finance (ODF) for infrastructure in Thailand, while the ADB was the largest multilateral donor.
-As of 2019, however, China emerged as the frontrunner for countries seeking to invest in Thailand for the first time, overtaking Japan as Thailand’s primary source of FDI.
+In 2019, however, China emerged as the frontrunner, overtaking Japan as Thailand’s primary source of FDI.
 FDI applications from China, valued at USD 8.6 billion, comprised nearly half of the total USD 16.7 billion FDI applications in 2019.
 A significant number of such proposals were linked to a high-speed rail project connecting Suvarnabhumi, Don Muang and U-Tapao airports, as well as the country’s Eastern Economic Corridor (EEC).

 Energy Sector Overview

-Thailand has approximately 56 GW of installed power generation capacity and near one hundred percent electrification.
-Thailand has the highest electricity use per capita in mainland Southeast Asia: as of 2017, Thailand’s per capita use was 2677 kWh while neighboring Cambodia and Myanmar saw rates of 421 and 313 kWh respectively.
-The nation’s capital, Bangkok, is responsible for over 40 percent of total consumption.24Danny Marks, “Lao PDR foots the bill for power-hungry Bangkok,” Mekong Commons, December 11, 2014, at http://www.mekongcommons.org/Lao PDRfoots-bill-power-hungry-bangkok/.
+As of 2021, Thailand’s Ministry of Energy reports just over 46 GW of installed power generation capacity.
+Thailand has for years had near one hundred percent electrification and has the highest electricity use per capita in mainland Southeast Asia, which in 2020 hit 2,826 kWh per person1Energy Policy and Planning Office, Thailand Ministry of Energy, “Table 7.2-5: Electricity Consumption per Capita,” August 2021, accessible at http://www.eppo.go.th/index.php/en/en-energystatistics/energy-economy-static.
+The nation’s capital, Bangkok, is responsible for over 40 percent of total consumption.2Danny Marks, “Lao PDR foots the bill for power-hungry Bangkok,” Mekong Commons, December 11, 2014, at http://www.mekongcommons.org/Lao PDRfoots-bill-power-hungry-bangkok/.

 The growth rate of electricity demand in Thailand is moderate, with an average annual rate of around four percent.
 Historically, the electricity system has been centrally designed at the national level to ensure the reliability of the electricity supply in Bangkok and has been dependent on point-to-point transmission from large commercial-scale power plants.
 However, a significant portion of this – 56%, or up to 20 GW—is excess capacity above and beyond what’s needed for peak demand.
 This high excess capacity highlights systemic inefficiencies and raises questions about the necessity of continued new power generation buildout in the short term.
-The 2020 coronavirus pandemic has spurred a decline in the rate of electricity use, prompting the Electricity Generating Authority of Thailand to reconsider future investments and take steps towards reducing reserve power generation capacity.
+The 2020 coronavirus pandemic has spurred a decline in the rate of electricity use of 5.8% in 2020 during the COVID pandemic, and may continue to face low growth or even contraction until the pandemic ends due to lockdowns and economic impacts.3Yuthana Praiwan, “Eppo: Energy contraction set to persist,” The Bangkok Post, January 20, 2021, accessed Sept.
+23, 2021, at https://www.bangkokpost.com/business/2053791/eppo-energy-contraction-set-to-persist.
+This has prompted the Electricity Generating Authority of Thailand to reconsider future investments and take steps towards reducing reserve power generation capacity.

 Current status of power generation

-The Mekong Infrastructure Tracker shows project-level data for 283 operational power plants in Thailand as of 2020, as well as 178 projects of unclear status, 28 projects currently under construction, and 10 planned projects.
-These projects have an installed capacity of 45,335 MW, of which 70% is natural gas, 12% is coal, 9% is hydropower, and the remainder a mix of solar, wind, mixed fossil fuels, biomass, waste, oil, and geothermal power.
+The Mekong Infrastructure Tracker shows project-level data for 286 operational power plants in Thailand as of 2021, as well as 172 projects of unclear status, 29 projects currently under construction, and 12 planned projects.
+The operational projects have an installed capacity of 44,065 MW, of which 70% is natural gas, 13% is coal, 9% is hydropower, and the remainder a mix of solar, wind, mixed fossil fuels, biomass, waste, oil, and geothermal power.